singhaxn/ntopng-grafana/README.md

 # ntopng-grafana
-Long term traffic statistics on a Raspberry Pi running OpenWRT , from ntopng, viewed in grafana via influxdb.
+Long term traffic statistics on a Raspberry Pi running OpenWRT, from ntopng, viewed in grafana via influxdb.

-While these instructions are specifically for the Raspberry Pi 4 running *OpenWRT 23.05.4*, they may be applicable to other devices and versions.
+While these instructions are specifically for a Raspberry Pi 4 running *OpenWRT 23.05.4*, they may be applicable to other devices and versions.
 Either way, it is your responsibility to evaluate and accept any risk involved in this process.
 ## Motivation
 While [OpenWRT](https://openwrt.org/) does provide [several options](https://openwrt.org/docs/guide-user/services/network_monitoring/bwmon) for bandwidth monitoring, the available options focus on devices within the local network.
 Information regarding external services accessed by local devices is rather limited.